Impact on sexuality and intimacy

 Ovarian cancer can affect your sexuality in physical and emotional ways.
 The impact of these changes depends on many factors, such as treatment and side effects, your self-confidence, and whether you have a partner.

-For most women, sex is more than arousal, intercourse and orgasms.
+For most people, sex is more than arousal, intercourse and orgasms.
 It involves feelings of intimacy and acceptance, as well as being able to give and receive love.
 Although sexual intercourse may not always be possible, closeness and sharing can still be part of your relationship.